-California churches hold beach services, worship at City Hall in defiance of state ban
+California churches hold beach services, worship indoors in defiance of state ban

 "It's just the most raw, organic, gritty gospel," Feucht told Fox News.
 "It's been very eclectic, very diverse in terms of people praying and singing.
 People got healed, saved, and delivered."

-Feucht has been traveling to cities across California after Newsom announced he was banning singing in churches and other indoor venues, as the state has moved to No. 1 in terms of coronavirus cases.
+Feucht has been traveling to cities across California leading “Let Us Worship” protests with local pastors and leaders after Newsom announced he was banning singing in churches at the beginning of July and has put further restrictions on indoor venues as the state has moved to No. 1 in terms of coronavirus cases.

 INITIATIVE SEEKS TO INCREASE EVANGELICAL VOTE IN NOVEMBER: 'CHURCHES ALONE CAN MAKE ALL THE DIFFERENCE'